NIH staffer to retire after he was exposed as the blogger behind anti-Fauci, anti-mask stories

 “Streiff” has also been critical of masks, writing “there has never been a need” for them, contradicting the guidance given by Fauci and his agency.

-Crews did not deal directly with journalists or the public in his job in the NIAID’s office of communications and government relations for the NIAID, where his work was limited to internal communications.
+Crews did not deal directly with journalists or the public in his job in the NIAID’s office of communications and government relations, where his work was limited to internal communications.
 The NIAID spokeswoman would not say when Crews will retire, calling it a personnel issue that she could not discuss.

 Crews did not reply to phone calls and emails sent to his government accounts, and efforts to reach him by phone at home were unsuccessful.
 “Streiff” did not respond to email.
-RedState.com is part of Townhall Media, which did not return the Post’s inquires.
-Neither did parent company, conservative media conglomerate Salem Media Group.
+RedState.com is part of Townhall Media, which did not respond to The Post’s inquiries.
+Neither did its parent company, conservative media conglomerate Salem Media Group.

 According to his biography on RedState’s website, the user “streiff” has been a member of the publication’s community since its founding in 2004.
 In 2018, the website laid off a number of writers, including its editors Caleb Howe and Jay Caruso.
 At the time, the company insisted the move was financial, although the former writers and their allies pointed out that several of those laid off were the most vocal Trump critics writing for RedState.com.

 Townhall Media includes conservative websites Twitchy, PJ Media, Bearing Arms and Hot Air.
-Together, the company says the brands reach 24 million unique visitors per month.
+Together, the company says, the brands reach 24 million unique visitors per month.

-This isn’t the first time a government health agency employee has been embroiled in a covid-19 related controversy.
-Earlier this month, the Department of Health and Human Services announced its top spokesman, Michael Caputo, would be going on medical leave just days after he accused agency scientists of “sedition” and promoted other conspiracy theories on social media.
+This isn’t the first time a government health agency employee has been embroiled in a covid-19-related controversy.
+This month, the Department of Health and Human Services announced that its top spokesman, Michael Caputo, would be going on medical leave just days after he accused agency scientists of “sedition” and promoted other conspiracy theories on social media.

 NIAID is one of the 27 institutes and centers that make up the National Institutes of Health.
 Fauci, NIH Director Francis Collins and others have been at the forefront of the government response to the pandemic that has killed nearly 200,000 people in the United States and almost 1 million across the globe.